paulpogoda/Exif-Data-Extractor-Bookmarklet/README.md

 3. Copy the contents of the `exif-data-extractor.js` file and paste it as the bookmark's URL.
 4. Navigate to any webpage with images.
 5. Click the bookmarklet, a panel will appear with image previews and links to check their EXIF metadata.
+6. **Unexpected Bonus**: This bookmarklet can help you extract Facebook Cover Photos from non-public profiles

 ## Security and Limitations